I'm an aspiring writer with a strong interest in Wiccan practices.

 Wicca has no holy text or guidebook.
 The only written "code" is the Wiccan Rede, which is a poem illustrating the atmosphere and some traditions of the religion, with morality summed up in one line: "An it harm none, do what you will."
 This means act freely, unless it harms others.

 Wicca honors the five elements: fire, water, earth, air and spirit.
 These elements are generally the pillars of rituals and spell-casting, represented by the five-pointed star (called a pentagram).
 Again, these are seen as spiritual elements that make up the earth and its life, with each element being associated with certain concepts.

-- The holidays are centered around solstices and equinoxes, or in between these days.
+- Solstices and Equinoxes: Many holidays are centered around or in between these occasions of great balance (equinoxes) or great imbalance (solstices).
 The way these are celebrated depends on the Wiccan.
 Those who practice in groups, called covens, might perform rituals and celebrate together, whereas solitary Wiccans might simply perform spells or meditate.

 Because many Wiccans are "in the broom closet", it is difficult to gain an accurate count of how many there are today.
 In 2001, the American Religious Identification Survey estimated that 134,000 individuals identifying as Wiccan in the US—and that was over ten years ago.
 Recent estimates are closer to 400,000 or more, with recognition that not all Neopagans even identify as Wiccan.
 Wicca has become more common, from military service people (it's one of the most popular non-Christian religious identifications) and students, from the elderly to the young.

 The path of Wicca isn't always easy, and it is often met with scrutiny or disbelief.
 Many misconceptions about Wicca exist, which aren't much similar from two thousand years ago—Pagans worship the devil and demons, for example.
 Ex-president George W. Bush once said that he did not consider Wicca to be a real religion.

 Even so, Wicca is increasingly recognized as a valid religious path.
 Laws have slowly begun to lend their support, and Wicca—and other Neopagan religions—will undoubtedly continue to grow as more people put their faith in the earth and find inspiration through the gods of the past.